zarathustra9527/AutoDidact/README.md

 ![Alt Text](./train-graph.png)

-After just **100 steps of GRPO training** (1 hour on a single H100 GPU), Llama-8B significantly improved its ability to research and answer questions from the Apollo 13 mission report.
+After just **100 steps of GRPO training** (1 hour on a single RTX 4090 GPU), Llama-8B significantly improved its ability to research and answer questions from the Apollo 13 mission report.

 On a validation set of 68 questions, **accuracy more than doubled from 23% to 53%**.